OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WebGet/WebGet.md

 [`ReadDelimitedFile`](../ReadDelimitedFile/ReadDelimitedFile.md) if the content is comma-separated-value and [`ReadTableFromJSON`](../ReadTableFromJSON/ReadTableFromJSON.md) if the content is JSON.

+The command is equivalent to an HTTP `GET` request.

 Extraneous content (such as HTML markup around text) and inconsistencies in newline characters (`CRLF`=`\r\n` for windows and `LF`=`\n` on other systems) may lead to some issues in processing the content with other commands.
 See the [`TextEdit`](../TextEdit/TextEdit.md) and other commands to process files after downloading.